 Goodwill and other intangible assets are included within other assets, net in the Company's consolidated balance sheets and relate to the Company's 2007 acquisition of an additional 25% interest in its domestic real estate operations from one of its joint venture partners.
 The Company tests goodwill for impairment on an annual basis or more frequently if events or circumstances justify conducting an interim test.
 Intangible assets, which are being amortized through 2016, relate to management agreements the Company has with the domestic real estate funds and the Company's rights to future earnings related to the real estate business.
 The estimated future annual amortization expense related to these intangible assets is expected to be approximately \$748 thousand through 2015 and \$613 thousand in 2016.
-Amortization expense related to these intangible assets of \$751 thousand, \$748 thousand and \$748 thousand was incurred for the years ended December 31, 2012, 2011 and 2010, respectively, and is included within general, administrative and other in the consolidated statements of comprehensive loss.
+Amortization expense related to these intangible assets of \$748 thousand, \$751 thousand and \$748 thousand was incurred for the years ended December 31, 2013, 2012 and 2011, respectively, and is included within general, administrative and other in the consolidated statements of comprehensive income (loss).